feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 * Does the starting point start with a filler phrase announcement like "okay so," "so here's the thing," "and here's what's insane," or "and look"?
 If yes, rebuild.
 These are templates not speech.
 * Does the starting point use the creator's actual audience address — "chat," "guys," or whatever their specific term is — rather than formal "you"?
 * Could this starting point have been produced by someone writing prose and then adding informal words on top?
 If yes, it's a written patch.
 Rebuild from a genuinely spoken starting point.
-* ** Does this starting point begin with a connector word (So, And, But, Because) that could be removed to leave a complete subject-led opener?** If yes, remove the connector and test whether the paragraph still launches.
+* **Does this starting point begin with a connector word (So, And, But, Because) that could be removed to leave a complete subject-led opener?** If yes, remove the connector and test whether the paragraph still launches.
 If it does, the connector was a written patch.
 Rebuild from the subject itself.
-Cross-reference against the native openers list from Step 3H — if the connector is not documented as a native paragraph opener for this creator, it is prohibited regardless of how natural it feels.
+Cross-reference against the native openers list from Step 3 A2 — if the connector is not documented as a native paragraph opener for this creator, it is prohibited regardless of how natural it feels.

+Mark personality moments in the table before prose generation begins.
+Do not leave them to emerge naturally — they won't.
+If the ratio from Step 3 A8 requires a personality beat at a certain point, mark it in the table row before writing that paragraph.

 Only proceed to prose generation when every starting point passes all five tests.